It’s no secret that having a healthy pipeline can help you exceed your revenue goals—but what is it that keeps your pipeline healthy? SDRs!

 Sales development teams are responsible for initiating their business’ sales cycles, and those who run these hard-working pipeline machines are known as sales enablement leaders.
 Or, as we like to call them, Revenue Rockstars.

-BF: How do you maintain the culture with an SDR position, which can have a high turnover rate?
+3. How do you maintain the culture with a high turnover rate position like an SDR?

-BF: How do you celebrate wins on your SDR team?
+4. How do you celebrate wins on the SDR team?